 The study showed strong evidence of how, contrary to popular belief, a large percentage of lasik surgeons have felt confident enough about their own procedures to have it done on their own eyes!
 As we will see in the next few examples, many ophthalmologists have personally observed the advancement of lasik technology and safety of the procedures through performing them for their own patients on a daily basis – enough for them to decide that it was safe enough for them and their loved ones to go through as well.

-Ever since his TransPRK surgery, Dr. Ho has been enjoying seeing the world with new eyes and providing the best care for patients without being held back by glasses.
-And having gone through the entire TransPRK experience, Dr. Ho has made further improvements to the healing process for his patients, allowing for an even more comfortable and smoother recovery.
+And having gone through the entire lasik experience, Dr. Ho has made further improvements to the healing process for his patients, allowing for an even more comfortable and smoother recovery.

 Why have some LASIK surgeons not had LASIK?

-While we have found that a large percentage of lasik surgeons have in fact undergone the very surgery they perform everyday, there is certainly a good amount of those who have not.
-And most of the time their reasons for not having done lasik are very similar those of other occupations:
+While we have found that a large percentage of lasik surgeons have in fact undergone the very surgery they perform everyday, there’s certainly a good amount of those who have not.
+And most of the time their reasons for not having done lasik are very similar those of other professions:

 - They are unable to afford taking time off work